 Several recent studies show that most children first get their news from families, friends and teachers.
 This means that children’s news experiences are filtered through adults, who bring their own knowledge, interpretations, and biases to the information they pass on.
 It is important then that teachers are receiving their news from verified sources and teaching students how to substantiate any news they find.

 Even though they trust the news they hear from their parents and teachers, research is showing that they prefer to get it from social media.
 Students tend to take information at face value and so teaching them to be critical, thoughtful consumers of information is a challenge that's increasing.

 1. Begin by reading this article from NPR published in Dec 2016.
 Read how students admit they don't consume news from traditional sources: not from TV networks or newspapers or even the websites of the major papers.
-The teens interviewed say they get their news largely from the social media on their smartphones.
+The teens interviewed say they get their news largely from social media on their smartphones.

-3. Next read the article called Media Literacy: Five Ways Teachers are Fighting Fake News.
+3. Next read the article called Media Literacy: Five Ways Teachers Are Fighting Fake News.
 There are five great lesson ideas for you to use with students.
-One of the teachers cited, Scott Bedley, uses a seven point checklist for his students when they are reading articles on the Internet.
+One of the teachers cited, Scott Bedley, uses a seven-point checklist for his students when they are reading articles on the Internet.

 How does it compare to what you already know?